BetterMontreal/BetterMontreal.github.io/en/about.md

 Citydwellers self organize bottom-up.
 You create topics.

-You may associate a place and a day to your topic so that it becomes an event.
+You may link a place and a day **to a topic** so that it becomes an event.

 You may add corrections, comments, and requests - to anyone's topic or event.